 Statistic Description/Values Lost Packets Number of lost FEC packets.
 Recovered Packets Number of recovered FEC packets.
 Unrecovered Packets Number of unrecovered FEC packets.
 Reordered Packets Number of reordered FEC packets.
-Level The level of FEC protection: • A (Column only): uses the column FEC stream. • B (Row and Column): uses both column and row FEC streams.
-Block Aligned The type of FEC matrix scheme: True: Sequential columns within a group start on the same row.
+Level The level of FEC protection: Block Aligned The type of FEC matrix scheme: True: Sequential columns within a group start on the same row.
 False: Each column starts on the row below the row on which the previous column started.
 Columns/Rows Number of columns and number of rows are the dimensions of the FEC matrix.